Ever go through patches when you feel a bit, well blah? We’ve all been there.

 The power of nuts and seeds can never be underestimated.
 While flax/chia/hemp/pumpkin seeds and walnuts are great sources of mood-boosting omega-3s, cashews have been shown to provide the equivalent effects as a therapeutic dose of Prozac.

-One of the highest natural sources of tryptophan, a couple of handfuls of cashews a day can keep the blues at bay.
+One of the highest natural sources of tryptophan, a couple of handfuls of cashews a day will boost your mood and keep you happy.
 And let’s not forget the king of nuts – almonds, which contain zinc (a major nutrient in maintaining a balanced mood), iron (which curtails brain fatigue) and healthy fats (which reduce anxiety).

 3. BLUEBERRIES/ACAI BERRIES